Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

 * Good questions attract good responses.

-* Formulating good questions can help to solve the problem itself.
+* Formulating a good question can help point to the answer.

 * Good questions help avoid embarrassment.